mathisbot/opengl-fps/README.md

 ## Usage
 <a name="usage"></a>

-Currenlty, the game features a fully functional first person camera.
-It can also read files to import and render a level.
-Move with HVBN (will be changed) and jump with Space.
+In its current state, the game contains only a black background with white squares representing the level.
+The player can move around properly, with a functioning first-person camera.

+By default, the bindings are :
+- H - Forward
+- B - Reverse
+- V - Left
+- N - Right
+- Space - Jump

 <p align="right">(<a href="#readme-top">Up</a>)</p>

 ## Product
 <a name="product"></a>

+This section organizes the development process, defining a minimum product and a roadmap for additions.

 ### MVP
 <a name="mvp"></a>

+Achieving the Minimum Viable Product would already be a success.
+Further development is not guaranteed and may depend on factors such as development time, will or other external factors (free time, ...).

-MVP must be a standard retro FPS:
+MVP should be a classic, straightforward FPS with a retro feel:
-- First-person camera
+- Full first-person camera
 - Retro 3D rendering
 - Guns
 - Enemies

+Overall, the game MUST be playable and enjoyable.

 <p align="right">(<a href="#readme-top">Up</a>)</p>

 ### Roadmap
 <a name="roadmap"></a>

+This roadmap helps organizing development and may be subject to change.

 - [X] Opening a window
-- [X] Working First Person Camera
+- [X] First Person Camera
 - [ ] Level rendering
 - [ ] Collisions
 - [ ] Guns and enemies
 - [ ] Health packs and ammo
 - [ ] Polishing (Level finish, bug fixes, ...)
 - [ ] MVP
+- [ ] Optimisation
+- [ ] Level editor
 - [ ] Better lights
-- [ ] Level editor
 - [ ] New functionalities

 <p align="right">(<a href="#readme-top">Up</a>)</p>